-Eva (200hour RYT), began practicing yoga in 2007 while recovering from a sports related injury.
+Eva began practicing yoga in 2007 while recovering from a sports related injury.
 She soon realised the healing properties of yoga; mentally, physically, and spiritually.

 Eva is inspired by the unlimited capacity of learning and discovery in the practice of yoga.
 Eva's approach to yoga on the mat is challenging and playful.
-Using precise alignment and deep conscious breathing to find freedom in the body and reveal our true potential.
+In Eva's classes we focus on applied biomechanics and anatomical consideration to get us out of our head into our body.
+Using safe and effective sequencing, precise alignment, and deep conscious breathing to find freedom in the body and reveal our true potential.

 Off the mat Eva can be found surfing and getting sandy down the beach with her two dogs.

 "Kay started practicing yoga in 2007, and discovered her love for Ashtanga yoga in 2009, under the guidance of Katie Deare and Peter McNaughton at Sun Salute Yoga in Hamilton.
 In 2013 she completed a year long YA200 certificate in teaching training at the Auckland Yoga Academy, under the guidance of Jude Hynes and Peter Nillson, with Katie Deare as her mentor.
 As well as yoga Kay has a passion for the arts, the outdoors, and also works as a freelance photographer and leather craftswoman."